daniajaison13/WordSearch/docs/expert_users/README.md

    Install certifi `python3 -m pip install certifi`

 4. Start the Flask Server
-   - Once all packages are installed and you are still in the `src` folder, start the Flask application using the provided commands based on your OS.
-   - python3 app.py
+   - Run python3 app.py to run the application
-   - Navigate to `http://127.0.0.1:5000/` in your browser to verify if the Flask application is running correctly.
+   - Navigate to `http://127.0.0.1:8080/` in your browser to verify if the Flask application is running correctly.